MatthewWid/Whirl/doc/documentation/classes.md

 <span class="tI tI-1">
 	**Object**
-	The bounding position and dimensions of this sprite.
+	The bounding position and dimensions of this Sprite.
 	Derived from `MobSin.shapes.Circle(...)`.
 </span>
 <span class="tI tI-2">
-	`.x` - X-coordinate of the origin point.
+	`.x` - X-coordinate of the bounding box.
-	`.y` - Y-coordinate of the origin point.
+	`.y` - Y-coordinate of the bounding box.
 	`.r` - Radius of the circle.
 </span>